Internet Safety and Network Acceptable Use

 Penalties for improper use

-3. Any links to District Web pages that are not specifically curriculum-related will meet the criteria established by the administration.
-Any other non-curricular materials should be limited to information about other youth activities, agencies, or organizations which are known to be nonsectarian, exclusively devoted to community interests or child welfare, non-profit, and nondiscriminatory.
+3. Any links to district web pages that are not specifically curriculum-related will meet the criteria established by the administration.
+Any other non-curricular materials should be limited to information about other youth activities, agencies, or organizations that are known to be nonsectarian, exclusively devoted to community interests or child welfare, non-profit, and non-discriminatory.
 Web page links may not include entities whose primary purpose is commercial or political advertising.

 4. All communications via district web pages will comply with this policy and the student behavior code.
 Offensive behavior that is expressly prohibited by this policy includes religious, racial, and sexual harassment and/or violence.

 5. Any student information communicated via district web pages will comply with district policies on Data Privacy and Public Use of School Records.

 Changes in technical standards

 Given the rapid change in technology, some of the technical standards outlined in this policy may require change throughout the year.
 Such changes will be made by the district network specialist with the approval of the superintendent.
 This web page procedure may be updated on an annual basis, or more frequently if required.

 Federal.
 13 U.S.C.
 1301 et seq – Children’s Online Privacy Protection Act of 1998.